-The MAX-Auto layer provides automotive maneuvers such as intersection handling, parking, traffic light detection and observation, merging on highways, round-abouts, following, and much more.
+The MAX-Auto layer provides higher-level automotive and transit maneuvers such as intersection handling, parking, traffic light detection and evaluation, merging on highways, round-abouts, following, and much more.

-All of this capability is included within MAX as a reference platform that can be used as-is to deliver a robust mobile solution without any programming required.
-MAX is highly configurable using text-based configuration files which define how sensor data is ingested, how movements should be made, how controls should be talked to and much, much more.
+MAX delivers all of these capabilities as a reference autonomous engine.
+A solution provider need only create high-level application functions to deliver a specific solution on top of solid, core autonomy.
+MAX is highly configurable using text-based configuration files that define how sensor data is consumed, how movements are made, how controls are engaged and much, much more.

 In summary, MAX is your abstraction to autonomy – you spend your time on higher level logic and instructions for what the vehicle should ultimately do, and MAX takes care of movement, perception, and obstacle avoidance.